Air traffic control during the September 11 attacks: United Airlines Flight 175

-At 08:51:43, the aircraft was told by the New York Center to recycle its transponder; it never complied.
-At this point in the flight air traffic controllers were repeatedly attempting to make contact with the aircraft, although the flight had been hijacked by then.
-At 09:02, controllers observe the plane crash into the South Tower over the next minute.
+At 08:51, Flight 175 was told by the New York Center to recycle its transponder; it never complied.
+At this point in the flight, air traffic controllers were repeatedly attempting to make contact with the aircraft, but the flight had been hijacked by then.
+At 09:02, controllers observed the plane crash into the South Tower over the next minute.

 American Airlines Flight 77

-The air traffic controllers in Indianapolis received their last routine communication from American Airlines Flight 77 at 8:51; the aircraft pulled its transponder and deviated from its path 3 minutes later.
+The air traffic controllers in Indianapolis received their last routine communication from American Airlines Flight 77 at 08:51; the aircraft pulled its transponder and deviated from its path 3 minutes later.
 By 09:10, Flight 77 appeared on Washington D.C's radar.
-At 09:32, air traffic controllers at the Dulles Terminal Radar Approach Control saw Flight 77 "tracking eastbound at a high rate of speed.”
-At 09:37:46, Flight 77 crashed into the western side of The Pentagon at a speed of around 530 miles per hour.
+At 09:32, air traffic controllers at the Dulles Terminal Radar Approach Control saw Flight 77 quickly moving eastward.
+At 09:37, Flight 77 crashed into the Pentagon at a speed of around 530 miles per hour.
 Everyone in the aircraft and 125 people in the building were killed.

 United Airlines Flight 93

-At 09:27, the last transmission was made with a Cleveland Air Traffic Controller, in which a struggle was recorded.
-At 09:41, the transponder was pulled and the aircraft turned towards Washington D.C..
-The Cleveland Center tracked the plane until it crashed in Shanksville, Pennsylvania, after the passengers attempted to retake the aircraft.
+At 09:28, the last transmission to United Airlines Flight 93 was made with a Cleveland air traffic controller, in which a struggle was recorded.
+At 09:41, the transponder signal was lost and the aircraft turned towards Washington, D.C.
+The Cleveland Center tracked the plane until it crashed in Shanksville, Pennsylvania, after the passengers had attempted to retake the aircraft.

 Grounding and diverting flights following the nationwide grounding order

-Mike McCormick, the then head of the Federal Aviation Administration's New York Center, was informed of the hijackers on American Airlines Flight 11 at 08:42 McCormick originally thought that the plane was going for a landing in Newark airport.
-After reaching a controller in Newark, McCormick instructed him to look to see if he was landing.
+Mike McCormick, head of the Federal Aviation Administration's New York Center at the time, was informed of the hijackers on American Airlines Flight 11 at 08:42.
+McCormick originally thought that the plane was going for a landing in Newark airport.
+After reaching a controller in Newark, McCormick instructed the controller to look to see if the plane was landing.
 The controller then informed McCormick that the plane hit the North Tower.
-In an interview, McCormick stated that in that moment he recalled upon the 1993 World Trade Center bombing and then realized that the plane crashing into the North Tower was an act of terrorism.
-In response to his revelation, McCormick went to the person who had the job of coordination between air traffic control and military operations and told them "to scramble.
+In an interview, McCormick stated that in that moment he recalled the 1993 World Trade Center bombing and then realized that the plane crashing into the North Tower was an act of terrorism.
+With this realization, McCormick told the coordinator of air traffic control and military operations "to scramble.
 Get ahold of northeast air defense and scramble."

-After the two planes hit the towers, the air traffic controllers had to ground all of the planes.
-Sources conflict on whether 5,050 planes or 4,000 planes were grounded.
+The FAA ordered a ground stop for any planes not in the sky that would have entered New York's airspace; it soon shut down all of the airspace in the United States.
+While every airport in the United States was closed for a few days, the Reagan National Airport was closed for almost a month.
+Over 4,000 planes were grounded.

+A single exception to the grounding order came on September 12, when a flight was authorized from Fort Lauderdale, to San Diego, and on to Miami to retrieve a rare antivenom for a professional snake handler who had been bitten by an inland taipan.